Ian Lawlor: 2015–16 season

 Lawlor received his first experience of playing senior football following an emergency loan move Barnet on 13 December 2015, necessitated by injuries to Graham Stack and Jamie Stephens.
 He went straight into goal for a match against Yeovil Town.
-Lawlor made a total of 5 appearances, keeping one clean sheet.
+Lawlor made a total of five appearances, keeping one clean sheet.

-His displays at Barnet and youth level then earned him a loan move Bury for the rest of the season on 7 January 2016, a side who had monitored him for some time.
-He made his debut 2 days later in an FA Cup match against Bradford City, in which he kept a clean sheet.
+His displays at Barnet and youth level then earned him a loan move to Bury for the rest of the season on 7 January 2016, a side who had monitored him for some time.
+He made his debut two days later in an FA Cup match against Bradford City, in which he kept a clean sheet.
 He made his league debut for the club on 16 January 2016 in a 3–2 loss to Walsall.
 In the FA Cup replay against Bradford City, Lawlor saved two penalties as a 10-man Bury emerged victorious from the shootout.
 In the next round Lawlor conceded a Chuba Akpom hat-trick as Bury went out of the cup to Hull City in the fourth round.
 Lawlor went on to make 12 league appearances, keeping five clean-sheets, and three FA Cup appearances for the Shakers.